Zeyad-Sayed-70/phanox/README.md

 ## Phanox Store
-> [phanox store](https://phanox-store.netlify.app) is an e-commerce platform built using MERN technologies (MongoDB, Express, React, Node.js).
+> [phanox store](https://phanox-store.netlify.app) is an simple e-commerce platform built using MERN technologies (MongoDB, Express, React, Node.js).
 The store provides a simple and smooth user interface for customers to browse and purchase products easily and conveniently.

 ## Features
 - Displaying products attractively and clearly